-Thanks to National Lottery players, since 1994 we have awarded almost £120million to more than 3,000 community heritage projects across the UK.
+Thanks to National Lottery players, since 1994 we have awarded over £500m to 26,700 community and cultural heritage projects across the UK.

 What do we support?

-We help people researching and sharing the history of a community or of a place.
+We help people who are researching and sharing the history of a community or of a place.

 We also fund projects which combine different types of heritage in a particular location.